 What is the rest of the world doing?

 A primary aim of the BEPS framework is to address taxation in a digital economy, with talks split into two “pillars.”
 Pillar One is focused on redistributing some tax revenue to countries where big companies sell goods and services without a physical presence, while Pillar Two centers on the establishment of a global corporate minimum tax.
-In July 2021, nearly all members endorsed a broad agreement [PDF] that includes a 15 percent minimum tax.
-The move came after Group of Seven (G7) leaders endorsed the deal at a summit in Cornwall, England, the previous month.
+In October 2021, nearly all members signed on to a deal that includes a 15 percent minimum tax for companies with more than 750 million euros (roughly $870 million) in annual revenue.
+The move came after countries reached a framework agreement in July.
+Estonia, Hungary, and Ireland joined the deal in October after initially resisting due to concerns that higher corporate taxes would cost them foreign investment and jobs.

 When the OECD talks began, many countries expressed concern that digital companies could make a lot of money in their markets without having a physical operation, says Bob Stack, a managing director at Deloitte who represented the United States at the OECD during the Barack Obama administration.
 But the United States worried that its dominant tech firms would be the only ones footing the bill under the proposed tax rules, he says.
 After years of negotiations, the countries agreed that the new Pillar One rules would apply to about one hundred of the world’s biggest companies by revenue, including U.S. tech giants.